IHTSDO/component-id-service/README.md

 PDF file.

 # Authentication
-Currently Authentication is done by IMS Integration to bypass Crowd.
+Currently Authentication is done by IMS Integration to bypass Keycloak.
 Tokens are Read from Cookies.

 # Example REST Api calls
 Integrating this service into an application will require to perform http calls to the Api,